nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User issues the add-email command with a contact index and an email address.
-2. The system updates or adds the email address to the contact and displays a success message: "Email for user [CONTACT_INDEX] updated successfully to [EMAIL]."
+2. The system updates or adds the email address to the contact and displays a success message
 3. The system displays the updated contact information in the address book.

     Use case ends.